Erase the Internet

 It’s time to fix it.

-It was not the sort of thought I was accustomed to having, for my years of post-graduate instruction were mostly in the medical engineering subfield of the biological sciences.
-And yet, I could not escape it.
-The thought had an aura of inevitability to it.
-Of necessity.
+These were not the sort of thoughts I was accustomed to having, for my years of post-graduate instruction were in the medical engineering subfield of biological science.
+And yet, I could not escape the idea of an erase.
+A mass deletion.
+The thought had a life of its own.
+A vibe that I could not shake.
+And there in the dark, I knew it was our only hope.

 #